Exploiting Exogenous Structure for Sample-Efficient Reinforcement Learning: Learning with Unobserved Exogenous States

-{\bf Implications for Linear Mixture MDPs.} The rank reduction procedure we have described above generally holds for linear mixture MDPs with discrete state and action spaces.
-For any generic linear mixture MDP, we can similarly compute the full information matrix $\Fmat$ by vertically stacking the known feature vectors over all state-action-state triples, and perform the same SVD decomposition to project the features to the row space of $\Fmat$.
-Essentially, for a feature space with low-rank, then, at the cost of computing the rank of the full information matrix $\Fmat$ as well as its SVD decomposition, one can reduce the regret by a factor $\frac{d}{r}$, corresponding to the ratio of rank reduction.
+\begin{remark} The rank reduction procedure we have described above generally holds for linear mixture MDPs with discrete state and action spaces.
+For any generic linear mixture MDP, we can similarly compute the full information matrices $\Fmattrans$ and $\Fmatrew$ by vertically stacking the known feature vectors, and perform the same SVD decomposition to project the features to their rowspace.
+Essentially, for a feature space with low-rank, then, at the cost of computing the rank of the full information matrices as well as its SVD decomposition, one can reduce the regret by a factor $\frac{d}{r}$, corresponding to the ratio of rank reduction. \end{remark}